Infinite monkey theorem: In popular culture

 The infinite monkey theorem and its associated imagery is considered a popular and proverbial illustration of the mathematics of probability, widely known to the general public because of its transmission through popular culture rather than through formal education.
 This is helped by the innate humor stemming from the image of literal monkeys rattling away on a set of typewriters, and is a popular visual gag.

+Science fiction author R. A. Lafferty used this idea as the basis for his 1970 short story "Been a Long, Long Time" in which a group of immortal monkeys are tasked with typing randomly to write the complete works of Shakespeare.
+After several billion cycles of the universe expanding, contracting, and repeating the Big Bang, they nearly complete the task.

 A quotation attributed to a 1996 speech by Robert Wilensky stated, "We've heard that a million monkeys at a million keyboards could produce the complete works of Shakespeare; now, thanks to the Internet, we know that is not true."

 The enduring, widespread popularity of the theorem was noted in the introduction to a 2001 paper, "Monkeys, Typewriters and Networks: The Internet in the Light of the Theory of Accidental Excellence".
 In 2002, an article in The Washington Post said, "Plenty of people have had fun with the famous notion that an infinite number of monkeys with an infinite number of typewriters and an infinite amount of time could eventually write the works of Shakespeare".
-In 2003, the previously mentioned Arts Council funded experiment involving real monkeys and a computer keyboard received widespread press coverage.
+In 2003, the previously mentioned Arts Council−funded experiment involving real monkeys and a computer keyboard received widespread press coverage.
 In 2007, the theorem was listed by Wired magazine in a list of eight classic thought experiments.

 American playwright David Ives' short one-act play Words, Words, Words, from the collection All in the Timing, pokes fun of the concept of the infinite monkey theorem.

 In 2015 Balanced Software released Monkey Typewriter on the Microsoft Store.
 The software generates random text using the Infinite Monkey theorem string formula.
 The software queries the generated text for user inputted phrases.
 However the software should not be considered true to life representation of the theory.
 This is a more of a practical presentation of the theory rather than scientific model on how to randomly generate text.